NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/TutorialsOnWorkingWithDicomAnnotationsInPathologyWholeSlideImages/README.md

 * link to test objects storage bucket
 * links to the relevant documentation pages
 * link to the repo with conversion from Chris B
-* link to the repo creating parametric map from Max
+* Some example [Parametric DICOM Maps](https://www.dropbox.com/scl/fo/yrbm7v2iyx6fh9jgsae1w/h?dl=0&rlkey=hxiagbbp486o3nj480skx0yw7) and the [conversion code as Docker container](https://github.com/maxfscher/DICOMwsiWorkflow/tree/main) from Max Fischer.
 * link to Slim deployment tutorial - seek feedback from Max and Curt